-While Docomo Cycle is a useful service, they unfortunately haven’t got everything right.
+While Docomo Cycle is a useful service, it gets a lot of things wrong.
 Here are some of the problems.

 - You can’t rent multiple cycles from a single account.
-If you’re a group of 4, you all need to go through the sign up and booking procedure
+If you’re a group of four, you all need to go through the sign-up and booking procedure

 Important things to note

 Although the bikes have electric assist, they are big and bulky.
 The rules for use state that the rider needs to be at least 140 cm tall.
-I’d suggest a child of around that height still might struggle with the bike when they come to a stop so if you’re considering renting a bike with the family, you’ll be out of luck if the smallest member is under 140cm.
+I’d suggest a child of around that height still might struggle with the bike when they come to a stop.
+If you’re considering renting a bike with the family, you’ll be out of luck if the smallest member is under 140 cm.